architech-boards/Rialto/source/JenInst.rst

 INSTALLING DRIVER FOR USB DONGLE
 --------------------------------

-With some release of Windows Xp, you must manually install the USB drivers of the JenNode board.
+With some release of Windows Xp, you must manually install the USB drivers of the Rialto board.

  .. image:: _jn_images/winxp.png